 It's difficult to beat Southwest Minnesota State University if you wish to pursue Agricultural Economics & Business as a major.
 Marshall, Minnesota gives you a stylish small-town ambiance for students to grow in.

-If you're interested in Teacher education grade specific, you're in good company.
-It's the most popular major at this institution.
 About 23.4% of Southwest Minnesota State University's student body is from outside Minnesota, so, you are going to have a lot of opportunities to meet students from all over the continent.
+There is an advanced degree program obtainable for those who are intrigued.
 Find all of Southwest Minnesota State University's rankings to learn more about the college.